close-dev-team/mobile-close-channel-sdk-ios/doc/SDK Reference Documentation/classes/CloseChannelController.md

 - `CloseChannelError.NoChannelAvailable` : No channel could be found.
 This could happen when you did not specifiy a channel id to open the most recently created one
 - `CloseChannelError.InternalSdkError` : A fatal error occurred

-⚠️  Note that the navigationbar is hidden by this viewcontroller ⚠️  Be sure the view is dismissed and removed from memory before another Messages or Info view is shown.
+⚠️  Be sure the view is dismissed and removed from memory before another Messages or Info view is shown.
 Having multiple simultaneously opened is not supported.
 Symptoms could include: some chat balloons not appearing, in-chat buttons not executing actions or the chat not dismissable.

 ### `openChannelMessagesView(channelId:window:presenterViewController:success:failure:)`